PapenfussLab/gridss/Readme.md

 ## Parameters

 Gridss has a large number of parameters that can be be adjusted.
 The default parameter set has been tested with paired-end illumina data ranging from 2x36bp to 2x250bp and should give a reasonably good.

-Commonly used parameter are listed below, a full list and description of all command-line parameters available with the -h or --help flags.
-Debugging/internal usage parameters (for operations such as export of de Bruijn graphs to .gexf) are documented in `Defaults.java`.
+Command line used parameter are listed below.

 ### OUTPUT (Required)